Microsoft SignTool: Signing Executable Files Through a Seamless Approach

 To secure an app package using a code signing certificate, you have to define the hashing algorithm, path to the file, and password in the command.

-Step 5: Verifying the Code Signing
+Step 5: Verifying the Signature

 After running the appropriate command to sign the software, it is crucial to validate it.
 And for it, you have to run the below command: